Travel guide

 Acadia National Park Nature Good (Island Explorer) Flat trails avail $$ Sept-Oct

-Everglades NP Nature Fair (Car needed) Flat $-$$ Dec-April
+Everglades National Park Nature Fair (Car needed) Flat $-$$ Dec-April

 Practical Packing: The Crutch User's Checklist